onthegomap/planetiler/layerstats/README.md

 | 14 | 6435 | 8361 | https://protomaps.github.io/PMTiles/#map=14.5/35.96912/3.72437 | building | 799971      |
 | 14 | 6435 | 8364 | https://protomaps.github.io/PMTiles/#map=14.5/35.96912/3.79028 | building | 693563      |

-Drag and drop your pmtiles archive to the pmtiles debugger to inspect the large tiles.
+Drag and drop your pmtiles archive to the pmtiles debugger to see the large tiles on a map.
+You can also switch to the "inspect" tab to inspect an individual tile.

 #### Computing Weighted Averages